maheshmhaske1/college_data_tracker/README.md

 # college_data_tracker
-Above module is totally devoleped in python for backend sql server is used please create sql local server for exicute program for that use local server xampp or any other according to project create database and tables thank you.....
+Above module is totally devoleped in python for backend sql server is used please. create sql local server for performing data related operation in backend for that use local server xampp or any other create database and tables
+PLEASE DO NOT CONSIDER register. py thank you.....